 A population of 100 rabbits lives in the woods.
 The rabbits have many different coat colors: black, brown, tan, white, grey, and even red.
 In the population, the different alleles that create coat color are equally distributed.
 A disease comes into the rabbit population and kills 98 of the rabbits.
 The only rabbits that are left are red and grey rabbits, simply by chance.
 The genes have thus “drifted” from 6 alleles to only 2.
 This is an example of a bottleneck effect.

 Genetic drift happens all the time in populations, although it is not easily seen.
 Often, mutations arise that have little effect on the organism.
 These mutations get passed on if the organism reproduces, and do not get passed on if the organism does not survive.
 Although genetic drift used to be thought of in only small populations, even large populations experience genetic drift of certain alleles.
 This happens because a small number of individuals carry the alleles.
 Whether or not these alleles are duplicated is not a function of natural selection, but of chance.
 Many alleles come or go in populations without affecting great change.

-Genetic drift is much more likely in smaller populations of organisms, as seen in the graphic above.
-The individual lines in the graph above track the frequency of alleles in a given population.
-When the population is small, and many alleles exist (as in the top graph), any of the alleles can quickly become fixed or extinct in the population.
-When there are many organisms in the population (see bottom graph), there is less of a chance of losing an entire allele, because many organisms carry the allele and it is less likely they will all be wiped out.
+Genetic drift is much more likely in smaller populations of organisms, as seen in the image found in this article.
+The individual lines in the graph track the frequency of alleles in a given population.
+When the population is small and many alleles exist (see the first graph), any of the alleles can quickly become fixed or extinct in the population.
+When there are many organisms in the population (see the last graph), there is less of a chance of losing an entire allele, because many organisms carry the allele and it is less likely they will all be wiped out.